The Downwind Paddle Chaps

 So let’s see, a higher purpose (check), 7 days of downwind paddling (check), top athletes in the world and the best micro brews on the planet…(check, check) Oh yeah, it’s truly great to be part of such a solid community and be right here in the Columbia River Gorge!

 A big mahalo to Carter Johnson, Judy Jensen and Danielle Katz who brought this event together.
-With the help of passionate volunteers and dedicated sponsors the Inaugural Gorge Paddling Festival was a massive success and we look forward to the 2nd annual event in July 2016.
+With the help of passionate volunteers and dedicated sponsors, the Inaugural Gorge Paddling Festival (now titled Gorge Downwind Championship) was a massive success and we look forward to the 2nd annual event in July 2016.